How can surveillance help me in a fraud case?

 Investment fraud cost Australians around $40 million in 2018, according to figures from ACCC Scamwatch.
 With securities fraud, boiler room scams and other types of complex financial fraud on the rise, and professional criminal gangs getting smarter, high-net-worth Australians and businesses are increasingly at risk.

-If you think you might have been targeted by scammers, licensed asset recovery specialists can use a range of strategies to help recover your stolen funds.
+If you think you might have been targeted by scammers, licensed asset search service and recovery specialists can use a range of strategies to help recover your stolen funds.
 Alongside high-tech cybercrime investigation, traditional surveillance can also be vital for gathering evidence and catching suspects in the act.

 Why is surveillance important?